 The scope of the risk-informed IST program needs to be based on a plant-specific PRA.
 Based on component function and importance to safety, the application should describe how risk information is used to guide (a) the selection of components for IST activities, (b) the specific IST activity to be performed for each component, (c) the IST frequency for each component, and (d) how the selection process varies from one IST interval to the next to cover all components of interest.
 In addition, the application needs to describe how component reliability targets and assumptions on component performance are derived from the PRA.
 Although applicable to water-cooled reactors, the ASME OM Code as incorporated by reference in 10 CFR 50.55a may provide helpful information on component testing for other fluid media within the conditions under which it specifies testing.
-ASME is currently considering the development of OM-2 for non-LWRs.
+At the time of the initial issue of this ISG, ASME is considering the development of the OM-2 Code for non-LWRs.
+As noted in Appendix A, the NRC staff will adjust this ISG, as appropriate, if the Code is issued and endorsed by the NRC staff.

 The application should explain why the proposed risk-informed IST program is adequate to assess the operational readiness of the components within the scope of the program.
-The program may include various activities, such as valve actuation (opening and closing times), relief valve actuation (opening and closing pressure), pump actuation (start time, flow rate, pressure, speed, differential pressure, discharge pressure, and vibration), check valve (opening and closing, and leakage), and dynamic restraint (snubber) operation (examination, functional testing, and service life monitoring), as applicable to the non-LWR reactor design.
+The program may include various activities, such as valve actuation (opening and closing times), relief valve actuation (opening and closing pressure), pump actuation (start time, flow rate, pressure, speed, differential pressure, discharge pressure, and vibration), check valve performance (opening and closing), valve leakage, and dynamic restraint (snubber) operation (examination, functional testing, and service life monitoring), as applicable to the non-LWR reactor design.
 It may also include testing of components other than those associated with LWRs.
 To simulate actual operating conditions, the application should propose IST conditions (e.g., pressure and temperature) that are as realistic as practical.
 The application should describe practical IST techniques (e.g., bench testing of relief valves) if in-place or at-power IST activities are not feasible.